-- Name, address and any other contact details such as email addresses and telephone numbers; - Age, date of birth and biographical details; - Employment documentation including previous employment history, references and educational history; - Gender, ethnicity, religion and nationality data;
+- Name, address and any other contact details such as email addresses and telephone numbers - Employment documentation including previous employment history, references and educational history - Gender, ethnicity, religion and nationality data - Passport/Visa details - Health and Disability Information - Criminal antecedent history (where the information is necessary to carry out a legislative function). - Complaint information - Finance data to provide payments e.g. to employees, contractors etc

-- Passport/Visa details;

-- Health and disability Information;

-- Criminal antecedent history (where the information is necessary to carry out a legislative function);

-- Complaint, incident and accident information;

-- Offences including alleged offences;

-- Criminal proceedings, outcomes and sentences;

-- Family details;

-- Lifestyle and social circumstances;

-- Photos and videos;

-- Finance data to provide payments e.g. to employees, contractors etc.;

-- Additional information you provide;

-- Education and training details; and/or

-- Certain manual files linked to the previous police authority.